miketout/VerusServicesSetup/README.md

 ## Server

 A VPS with 4GB of RAM, anything above 20GB SSD storage and 2 CPU cores is the absolute minimum requirement.
+Start following the guide while logged in as `root`.

 ## Operating System